Bōkyaku Tantei: Production

 Nisio expressed his interest in writing mystery stories during the time he was working on Koyomimonogatari.
 He noted that many of his recent works at the time had become more elaborate in terms of rhetoric and dialogue, and therefore he wrote this series with less emphasis on those areas.
 Nisio also mentioned that Okitegami Kyōko no Bibōroku has similarities with his debut novel, Kubikiri Cycle: The Blue Savant and the Nonsense User, as the protagonist Kyōko could have easily fit into the setting of his first novel, and he viewed it as a return to his roots.

 The character design for the series, Vofan, stated that Nisio had a broad audience in mind for the series, so he designed the characters to focus more on fashion and have a warmer, more inviting feel, as opposed to Monogatari, which he considered to have a more male-oriented audience.

-Nisio revealed in the afterword of Okitegami Kyōko no Kansatsu-hyō that he has planned a total of 24 volumes for the series.
+Nisio revealed in the afterword of Okitegami Kyōko no Kansatsuhyō that he has planned a total of 24 volumes for the series.